The English Mechanic and World of Science

 The English Mechanic and World of Science, commonly referred to as English Mechanic, was a popular-science magazine, published weekly from 1865 to 1926, generally consisting of 24 pages.
 It was aimed at people interested in inventions and gadgets and new discoveries in science, technology, and mathematics.
 A regular chess column was also included, written by James Pierce.

 History

 The magazine was founded as a 1d weekly The English Mechanic subtitled A Record of Mechanical Invention, Scientific and Industrial Progress, Building, Engineering, Manufactures, Arts &c. in 1865, and purchased in its first year of publication by John Passmore Edwards.
-Ebeneezer J. Kibblewhite was a regular contributor, then became editor.
+Ebenezer J. Kibblewhite was a regular contributor, then became editor.